Phillip Taylor

 About

-Phillip A. Taylor is an incoming Assistant Professor in the Department of Chemical Engineering starting Fall 2024.
-After obtaining a B.S.E. in Chemical & Biomolecular Engineering from the University of Pennsylvania in 2016, he completed an M.S.E. in Chemical & Biomolecular Engineering from the University of Pennsylvania.
-He then completed a Ph.D. in Chemical & Biomolecular Engineering at the University of Delaware under the direction of Professors Arthi Jayaraman and April M. Kloxin.
-He is currently conducting his postdoctoral research at the Center for Integrated Nanotechnologies (CINT) at Sandia National Laboratories working with Drs.
-Gary Grest, Amalie Frischknecht, and Mark Stevens from 2022 – 2024.
+Phillip A. Taylor is an Assistant Professor in the Department of Chemical Engineering.
+After obtaining his B.S.E. and M.S.E. in Chemical & Biomolecular Engineering from the University of Pennsylvania, he completed a Ph.D. in Chemical & Biomolecular Engineering at the University of Delaware under the direction of Professors Arthi Jayaraman and April M. Kloxin.
+He then conducted his postdoctoral research at the Center for Integrated Nanotechnologies (CINT) at Sandia National Laboratories, where he worked with Drs.
+Gary Grest and Mark Stevens.
+Prof. Taylor’s research interests include computational materials science, polymer physics, biomaterials, and peptide self-assembly.

 Lab overview